-IMPORTANT If a downloaded character replaces an existing character in a font and pitch, that character will be changed in every character set or international language in which that existing character was used.
+IMPORTANT If a downloaded character replaces an existing character in a font and pitch, that the ASCII data generated from each column of the character layout in Figure 41.

 2; the single-character attributes flag identifying the character with descenders.
-The semicolon (;) is the hexadecimal data terminator.
+The